ggheatmap.Rdggheatmap() is the main function of the ggheatmap package. It constructs

 A value between 0 and 1.
 The proportion of the height occupied by the dendrogram.

-is a grouped_tbl
+If table is a grouped_tbl and group_track = TRUE,

 a track will be plot between the dendrogram and heatmap.